 Sign up your friend or loved one to become a prisonfriendship member

 We believe that all prisoners benefit from the support and encouragement of non-incarcerated individuals.
 Having a connection with someone in the free world significantly affects the inmates thinking, attitude, and behavior… not to mention the powerful impact it has on their well being as a whole.
 No matter the reason to write a prisoner, becoming a pen-pal to an inmate in jail will make a huge difference in their life.

 Based on our own experience and information provided by prison advocacy groups & the Federal Bureau of Prisons, pen-pal programs such as PrisonFriendship.com have consistently reduced recidivism rates among incarcerated individuals.
-So why write a prisoner?
-Because prisoners having strong support systems independent of their immediate family makes the transition back into society much easier; therefore, pen pal programs like PrisonFriendship play a major role in an offender’s reintegration and reentry into their communities.
+Prisoners who have strong support systems independent of their immediate family makes the transition back into society much easier; therefore, pen pal programs like PrisonFriendship play a major role in an offender’s reintegration and reentry into their communities.

 It has also been documented that many of the prisoners suffer from emotional and mental disorders.
 According to a recent study in the UK about half of all female inmates (49%) and a quarter of male prisoners (23%) suffer from anxiety and/or depression.
 Suicide is another issue that plagues incarcerated adults.
 About 30% of those who commit suicide have no contact with the outside world.